A Christmas Story: Television

 The film first aired on television on premium cable networks The Movie Channel, HBO, and Showtime, as early as December 1985, followed by Cinemax in 1986.
 It never aired on a major network: NBC had no space on its holiday schedule, CBS rejected the film as too dark, and ABC said it had never been offered to them.
 It was instead syndicated to local stations in 1986–1987, and the film quickly began to attract a following.
 On December 16, 1987, the film premiered on SuperStation WTBS.
 In 1989 and 1990, TBS Superstation showed it on Thanksgiving night, while in 1991 and 1992, they aired it the night after.

 Turner Broadcasting (as both an independent company and, from 1996 onward, as a subsidiary of the company presently operating as Warner Bros.
 Discovery) has maintained ownership of the broadcast rights, and since the mid-1990s, they have continued to air the film increasingly on both TBS and TNT throughout the holiday season annually.
 Turner Classic Movies has also aired the film many times, as has The CW in recent years.
 By 1995, it was aired on the three Turner networks a combined six times on December 24–26, and in 1996, it was aired eight times over four days, not including separate local channel airings.

 The rerunning of A Christmas Story on television made Shepherd wealthier than anything he had done for television, even before the day-long marathons began.
 He contrasted the constant reruns of the film with the ephemeral nature of his teleplays, which were seen once and then never again.
 He initially vowed never to work in television again once A Christmas Story became a perennial hit (both because of this phenomenon and a previous bad experience a decade prior with The Phantom of the Open Hearth); he reconsidered a few years later, noting the success of the film had allowed him more leverage to gain higher rights fees.

 In 2025, Warner Bros.
 Discovery licensed the film to AMC as part of its Best Christmas Ever block; the license covers one single, early Sunday morning graveyard slot airing of the film.
+It also added an airing of the film on HGTV to fill time slots vacated when the network cancelled much of its original programming earlier in the year.